-For most of the year, EV drivers can expect to exceed their car’s real-world range, but as it gets cold you can expect fewer miles from your car between charges.
-As temperatures start to fall, EV drivers will notice that after a full charge the top range on their dashboard starts to drop.
+For most of the year, EV drivers can expect to exceed their car’s real-world range, but as temperatures start to fall, you will notice that you get fewer miles on your dashboard display after your normal charge.

-The efficiency of a petrol car also drops by as much as 22% over very short trips in cold weather.
-Yet, lower efficiency and lower range becomes much more obvious to an electric car driver.
+You may never have noticed, but the efficiency of a petrol car also drops in winter.
+Over very short trips in cold weather your petrol could have used a quarter more fuel.
+Yet lower efficiency, and therefore lower range, becomes much more obvious to an electric car driver.

 What happens to EV range in winter?

 Range drops in winter because an EV battery is more efficient when warm – you can expect a 12% reduction in range just because it’s cold.
 You can’t do much about that.
 But the bigger drain on your car’s battery comes from keeping you warm.
 The good news is that there are quite a few things you can do to improve your range and stay comfortable through the cold months.
 How much range you lose in the cold depends on: the car you drive, how you drive it, how you heat it, how cold it is outside, where you park, and so on.

 Top tips for driving an EV in winter